project-chip/connectedhomeip/examples/resource-monitoring-app/telink/README.md

-# Matter Telink Air Quality Sensor Example Application
+# Matter Telink Resource Monitoring Example Application

 You can use this example as a reference for creating your own application.